 3. Select Sample Parameters and uncheck refinement of Histogram scale factor.

-4. Go to Phases/3-aminoquinoline to find the Pawley controls under the General tab.
-Check the Do Pawley refinement? box, enter the d-spacing (1.8126) into the Pawley dmin box and set the Pawley neg. wt.† to 0.001.
-This will suppress possible negative Pawley reflection intensities.
+4. Go to Phases/3-aminoquinoline to find the Pawley controls.
+Check the Do Pawley refinement box and enter the d-spacing (1.8133) into the Pawley dmin box.

 When done the General tab should look like

 Next find the Data tab; it will be empty except for a single line of text.
-Do Edit Phase/Add powder histograms; a dialog box will appear
+Do Edit/Add powder histograms; a dialog box will appear